Security-Onion-Solutions/securityonion-soc/README.md

 ### kratos

 Manage users stored within the Kratos identity management server.
 Currently supports listing and deleting users.
 Updates to users is still in progress.
+The kratos module requires a hostUrl config parameter, which represents the Kratos admin URL.

 ## Reverse Proxy